danielsaidi/OnboardingKit/README.md

     <img src ="Resources/Demo.gif" />
 </p>

 OnboardingKit has different onboarding types.
-A standard onboarding is shown right away and only once, while other types can require multiple presentation attempts, a certain number of "incorrect" actions, etc. You can also combine different onboarding types to create new ones and reset the state of any onboarding to display it again.
+Standard onboardings are shown right away, and only once, while other types can require multiple presentation attempts, a certain number of "incorrect" actions, etc. You can also combine different onboarding types to create new ones and reset the state of any onboarding to display it again.

 OnboardingKit supports multiple users, so that each onboarding is unique to each user.

-OnboardingKit supports `iOS 13`, `macOS 10.15`, `tvOS 13` and `watchOS 6`.